brien17/FacialRecognitionRaspberryPi/README.md

 Configured the lights to light up when they see a face

-Made it so that the light that lights up coresponds with who the pi sees in the video
+Made it so that the light that lights up corresponds with who the pi sees in the video

 ### Learned
 How to set up wires with the pi on a breadboard